 Rehydration and Medications

-Medication may also be given to control the condition causing the problem or to encourage removal of calcium from the blood.
-Medication options may include:
+You may be given IV fluids to help flush out the excess calcium.
+You may also need medication to control the condition causing the problem or to encourage removal of calcium from the blood.

 Other Supportive Steps